AlexeyInc/highload-software-architecture/hw19-db-replication/README.md

 ### Final conclusions

 1. Stopping a slave (`mysql_slave`) does not break replication.
-2. Dropping columns from the rightmost side does not break replication, but dropping from the left causes data shifts that break replication.
+2. Dropping columns from the rightmost side does not break replication, but dropping from the left causes data shifts that COULD break replication.
-3. Column deletions cause leftward shifts in mysql replicas.
+3. Column deletions cause leftward shifts in replicas.

-    3.1.
 If the shifted data type does not match the original expectation in the binlog, replication fails.